How to get from Hanoi to Sapa

 PRO TIP: The road to Sapa is safe when you travel with experienced local drivers.
 But we don’t recommend driving this route on your own if you’re not familiar with road conditions in Vietnam.
 In fact, very few companies will rent out a self-drive car to tourists.

-Our favourite places to stay in Sapa
+Best places to stay in Sapa

 D&D Eco Lodge Sapa - Budget Friendly